Find a job that works for you

 Drafting a letter of resignation may seem like just one more hurdle to cross before you can move onto the next stage of your career.
 However, like every aspect of resigning, it is important to maintain a professional approach.
 So, even if your boss doesn’t specifically ask for notification in writing, handing in a resignation letter can enhance your professional reputation and support a healthy working relationship with your manager.

 The key is to remain diplomatic.
 Don’t turn your resignation letter into a list of grievances.
-You may want to work for the company again at some stage, or you could cross paths professionally with your current boss further down the road.
+You may want to work for the company again at some stage, or you could cross paths professionally with your current boss down the road.
 At the very least, you may need your employer to provide a reference for you.
 So, keep your letter positive and tactful.

 Another best practice: Draft the main points of your letter in advance but wait until you have had a conversation with your manager to fine-tune the wording so that it reflects the main points of your conversation.

 What your letter of resignation should include

-Your resignation letter doesn’t have to be long or complicated, but some aspects should be standard.
+Your resignation letter doesn’t need to be long or complicated, but some aspects should be standard.